Ashfield, Massachusetts: Government

 Ashfield employs the open town meeting form of government, and is led by a board of selectmen and a town administrator.
 All of the town's services are located in the town center, including the town hall, police and fire departments, as well as the Belding Memorial Library and the town's post office.
 The nearest hospital, Franklin Medical Center, is located in Greenfield, as are most of the nearest state offices.

 On the state level, Ashfield is represented in the Massachusetts House of Representatives as part of the First Franklin district, represented by Steve Kulik, which covers the towns of Ashfield, Buckland, Chester, Chesterfield, Conway, Cummington, Deerfield, Goshen, Huntington, Leverett, Middlefield, Montague, Plainfield, Shelburne, Shutesbury, Sunderland, Whately, Williamsburg, and Worthington.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, represented by Adam Hinds, which includes all of Berkshire County as well as western portions of Franklin and Hampshire Counties.
 The town is patrolled by the Second Barracks of Troop "B" of the Massachusetts State Police, headquartered in Shelburne Falls.

 On the national level, Ashfield is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 3, 2013.
 Massachusetts is currently represented in the United States Senate by Ed Markey, and Elizabeth Warren.

 Education

-Ashfield is a member of the Mohawk Trail Regional School District, along with Buckland, Charlemont, Colrain, Hawley, Heath, Plainfield, Rowe, and Shelburne.
+Ashfield is a member of the Mohawk Trail / Hawlemont Regional School District, along with Buckland, Charlemont, Colrain, Hawley, Heath, Plainfield, Rowe, and Shelburne.
 The town serves 1 elementary school: Sanderson Academy, which also serves the neighboring town of Plainfield which serves K–6.
 High school students then attend Mohawk Trail Regional High School.
 There are several private, religious and charter schools located in the Greenfield area, with the most prominent being Northfield Mount Hermon School in Gill, Deerfield Academy in Deerfield, and the Academy at Charlemont in Charlemont.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
 The nearest private colleges, including members of the Five Colleges and Seven Sisters, are located southeast in the Northampton area.